 When it came to dedicated float ability, there was an unmistakable and unapologetic victor.
 The Line Pescado

 performed like no other powder ski in this lineup, delivering a decadent bounce out of deep particle and smearing turns like an absolute pro.
-One tester dubbed it the "Hokkaido Dream Machine" due to it's whimsical buoyancy in hero snow.
+One tester dubbed it the "Hokkaido Dream Machine" due to its whimsical buoyancy in hero snow.
 With a sidecut of 158/125/147, the Pescado boasts an outrageously large shovel and swallowtail construction that conjures a likeness to old-school Hawaiian surfboards.
 Apparently, these elements of design work much the same way in blower—which is the preferred habitat of the Pescado.
 Being one of the lightest offerings in the lineup, these boards are exceptionally nimble and track best atop soft snow.
-Head-to-head comparisons proved to our testers that the Pescado can surf and slash like no other when the conditions are right, winning it the Top Pick for First Tracks.
+Head-to-head comparisons proved to our testers that the Pescado surfs and slashes like no other when the conditions are right, winning it the Top Pick for First Tracks.

 Read review: Line Pescado